-Influenced by the colours and landscape during a recent trip to Iceland, I have been experimenting with the cracked mud and craters resist techniques to make felt with fissures in their surfaces.
+Influenced by the colours and landscape during a trip to Iceland, I began experimenting with the cracked mud and craters resist techniques to make felt with fissures in their surfaces.

 I have designed this workshop day to combine this inspiration and explore how to use the 'cracked mud' technique in flat and 3d surfaces.
-You can choose between making a 3d vessel or a cushion panel incorporating your cracked mud design, (feltmakers with more advanced felting skills may like to try a seamless resist cushion).
+You can choose between making a 3d vessel or a panel (for future use as a wall piece or to make into a cushion) incorporating your cracked mud design.

 I will supply images from Iceland for your colour platte and design inspiration, and encourage you to bring along your own images of geographical fissures from the land of 'Fire & Ice' or elsewhere, to work with too.